 Warmer water can also help alleviate aches or stiffness that would otherwise worsen in cold water.
-Even slightly cooler water can affect your muscles, so keeping your pool at a set temperature ensures you’re always comfortable, especially if you’re using your pool to exercise.
+Even slightly cooler water can affect your muscles, so keeping your swimming pool at a set temperature ensures you’re always comfortable, especially if you’re using your pool to exercise.

 Finally, a heat pump is a reliable addition that adds much value to your pool beyond monetary value.
 It’s cost-efficient, so it’s an upgrade you can feel good about investing in.

 Another important consideration when shopping for pool heaters is deciding which type is best for you.
 There are three main types of pool heaters.
 Any could work for your pool, but individual quirks could be a deal breaker for some homeowners.
 Here’s what each type brings to the table and why they might be a good fit for your pool.